About ZINARA

 Digital Transformation

-ZINARA began modernising its systems, introducing electronic payment systems at toll plazas and online vehicle licensing platforms to improve service delivery.
+ZINARA began modernising its systems, introducing electronic payment systems at tolling points and online vehicle licensing platforms to improve service delivery.

 COVID-19 Response & Resilience